How to Add More High-Quality Protein to Your Diet

 5. A few eggs can go a long way

-Eggs are also considered a “complete” protein, which means they provide all nine essential amino acids that we can only get through food.
+Egg protein is the gold standard of protein in food!
+They provide all nine essential amino acids that we can only get through food.

 There are so many options to increase the protein in your diet.
 If you’re looking for more variety and attention to detail in your protein game, Organic Valley is here for you!